CMOISDEAD/doom-zsh/README.md

 Here's a list of related projects that have been inspired by Spaceship ZSH.

-- [**matchai/spacefish**](https://github.com/matchai/spacefish) - A port of Spaceship ZSH for fish shell intending to achieve complete feature parity.
+- [**spaceship-prompt/spaceship-prompt**](https://github.com/spaceship-prompt/spaceship-prompt) - Spaceship is a minimalistic, powerful and extremely customizable Zsh prompt.
+It combines everything you may need for convenient work, without unnecessary complications, like a real spaceship.
 - [**starship/starship**](https://github.com/starship/starship) - A blazing-fast, cross-shell prompt written in Rust, heavily inspired by Spaceship ZSH.